Students

 Housing & Dining Accommodations

 Students who have a qualifying disability with sufficient supporting documentation can apply for housing and/or dining accommodations.
 All accommodations must be approved by the Office of Disability Services.
+The deadline to apply for housing accommodations for the Fall semester is mid-March for returning students and mid-June for incoming first-year/transfer students.

 -